daviddalpiaz/stat-online/README.md

 Securely administering exams online is extremely difficult.
 This is a topic that will need to be given thought.
 Unless you are already using a quizzing tool such as [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/) or LON-CAPA, it would probably be very difficult to transition quickly.
 Even with these tools, proctoring will be an issue.
 We may need to relax some of our expectations around security of exams.

 - [Illinois ProctorU](https://www.proctoru.com/portal/illinois)
   - Note: The Provost will be prohibiting additional fees incurred by students.
-(More information to come on this.)
+(More information to come on this.
+As of 3/13, this is official, with a specific mention of proctoring services.)
 - Zoom "Manual Proctoring"
 - Make alternative assessments!
 - ???